 Magnesium is one of the major mineral nutrients in the human body.
 Containing approximately 20 to 28 grams of magnesium, 60% is found in the bones and teeth, while the remaining 40% is found in muscle.
 Serum levels of magnesium range from 1.5 to 2.1 mEq/L; magnesium is the second-most plentiful positively charged ion found within the cells of the body, signifying its importance in the multitudes of physiologic cellular functions.
 One of the most important metabolic process, the synthesis and consumption of ATP, is directly linked to magnesium.
 Magnesium-linked ATP processes activate approximately 300 different enzymes which are involved in diverse functions such as DNA and RNA synthesis, glycolysis, intracellular mineral transport, nerve impulse generation, cell membrane electrical potential, muscle contraction, blood vessel tone, and the regeneration of ATP.
 1

 The adult Recommended Dietary Allowance (RDA) for magnesium is 350 mg per day for men and 280 milligrams for women.
 The typical American diet provides approximately 120 milligrams per 1,000 calories, meaning that a person that consumes fewer than 1,500 calories is likely to be deficient in magnesium.
 The absorption rate of magnesium ranges from 24 to nearly 85 percent, while magnesium derived from metallic sources is less absorbable, whereas magnesium derived from plant sources are more easily absorbed.
-Factors that increase the need for magnesium due to limited uptake or increased losses include excess phosphate consumption (soft drinks) and alcoholic beverages, high stress lifestyles, some diuretics, and strenuous exercise (high performance athletes lose a considerable amount of magnesium in sweat).
-The early signs of magnesium deficiency include vague symptoms such as loss of appetite, stomachache, and diarrhea.
-2
+Factors that increase the need for magnesium due to limited uptake or increased losses include excess phosphate consumption (soft drinks) and alcoholic beverages, high stress lifestyles, some diuretics, and strenuous exercise (high performance athletes lose a considerable amount of magnesium in sweat).2

 Magnesium helps support general health.* Magnesium helps support gastric, intestine and colon health.* It promotes the release of gastrin and cholecystokinin, stimulating gastric motility.* 3